-Zero Emissions Byron was initiated in March 2015, with a meeting between the CEO of Beyond Zero Emissions and the Byron Shire Mayor, Simon Richardson.
+Zero Emissions Byron (ZEB) was initiated in March 2015, at a public meeting with the CEO of Melbourne Think Tank, Beyond Zero Emissions, and the Byron Shire Mayor, and community members.
 ZEB was developed as a collaboration between the Byron Shire Community, the Byron Shire Council, Beyond Zero Emissions and the Centre for Social Change.

 In the first two years, the focus was on developing the internal structure and capacity; relationships with key stakeholders; the emissions inventory for the Byron Shire region; the regional strategy for emissions mitigation; and initial projects.

 Replant Byron Alliance is born out Replant Byron initiative

 ZEB’s Replant Byron Alliance blossoms out of the original Replant Byron initiative, offering a “match-making” service to landowners, connecting people wanting to reforest their acres, and/or learn about regenerative agriculture, with recognised professional nurseries and professional regenerators.

 ZEB establishes Byron’s first Community Forest at popular tourist destination The Farm, becoming Replant Byron Alliance’s most visible and accessible planting. $30,000 was raised towards purchasing, planting and maintaining the trees, supported by donations and grants.

 ZEB initiates a series of eight monthly, one-hour webinars on ‘The EV Revolution’.
 The webinars feature leading industry experts, and youtube recordings prove popular, reaching an international audience.

 ZEB engages Point Advisory to monitor shire emissions